| |

 "Nirvâna" is the

-ultimate goal of all Vehicles of the
+ultimate goal or fruit of the paths proposed by all Vehicles of the

 Buddhadharma.